Ojooh/365days-of-watching-and-praying/log.md

 **Today's Progress**: Today I explored the book of Exodus 2.

 **Thoughts:**
-* The fear of the Lord is able to bring about glorious marital settlement - Ex.
-1:17,21
+* Doors will always open to a man who is ready to render help